The Show Rules

 Fruit

 Try to pick fruit early on the morning of the show - 6am!
 Tomatoes should be ripe, calyx intact.
 Leave stalks on fruit.
-If a 'dish' is specified for example raspberries, a dozen is sufficient, minimum of 6, matching in size and colour.
+If a 'dish' is specified for example raspberries, it should comprise 6-12 fruits, matching in size and colour.

 Flowers

 When entering cut flowers please note that any buds present will be counted as flowers.
-Bought-in blooms and foliage are only allowed in classes 136–141.
-A truss is a cluster of flowers or fruit growing from one main stem as in pelargoniums, polyanthus and tomato.
+Bought-in blooms and foliage are only allowed in classes 134-139.

 Beverages